patrickstowell/PHY303-Lectures/phy303-unit2-liquiddropmodels.md

 The graph presented in the lectures shows the Saxton-Woods distribution of the charge inside the nucleus.
 In this example we evaluate the density of nucleons inside the nuclear region for two nuclei: 12C and 208Pb.

-We assume that the density of nucleons is proportional to the charge density and given by
+We assume that the density of nucleons is proportional to the charge density and is given by

 $$
 \rho_{nucl} = \frac{A}{Ze} \rho_{ch}
 $$